The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

 where $\Delta\varphi=\min(T-\pi i/\omega_{k})$ with the according $i\in\mathbb{N}$ and the random error is modeled by the $\alpha$-quantile of the sampling error distribution $\Phi_{1-\alpha}$ related to the underlying process with its standard deviation $\sigma$.
 This estimates the confidence interval of $a_{k}$ and $b_{k}$ respectively.

-The above considerations lead to following four statements, which are derived in detail in the appendix: (i) the maximum absolute value of truncation error $\left|\epsilon_{\mathrm{Tk}}\right|\leq0.2$ is reached, if $T\apprge\pi/\omega_{k}$, which is consistent with the experimental findings from \citet{thompson1980leakage}; (ii) $\epsilon_{\mathrm{T}k}$ is independent from total number of samples $N$ for a constant time $T$, which makes the OMD a non-consistent estimator for model parameters $a_{k}$ and $b_{k}$; (iii) By increasing the sample rate the measurement error decreases by $\mathcal{O}(1/N)$, but scales with twice the standard deviation of noise distribution; (iv) DFT can be derived from equation (\ref{eq:QDT-discrete-error}) by restricting to equidistant sampling with constant $T_{\mathrm{s}}$.
+The above considerations lead to following four statements, which are derived in detail in the appendix: (i) the maximum absolute value of the truncation error is bounded from above by $\left|\epsilon_{\mathrm{Tk}}\right|\leq0.2$ which is reached, if $T\apprge\pi/\omega_{k}$, which is consistent with the experimental findings from \citet{thompson1980leakage}; (ii) $\epsilon_{\mathrm{T}k}$ is independent from total number of samples $N$ for a constant time $T$, which makes the OMD a non-consistent estimator for model parameters $a_{k}$ and $b_{k}$; (iii) by increasing the sample rate the measurement error decreases by $\mathcal{O}(N^{-0.5})$, but scales with twice the standard deviation of noise distribution; (iv) DFT can be derived from equation (\ref{eq:QDT-discrete-error}) by restricting to equidistant sampling with constant $T_{\mathrm{s}}$.

 Concluding, the truncation error, which is an intrinsic feature of OMD, produces a systematic deviation from the true value depending on the difference between the sampling time interval and the corresponding period of the frequency of interest.
 In contrast to that, the random error diminishes with increasing sampling rate $T_{\mathrm{s}}^{-1}=N/T$.
 A detailed discussion on this topic can be found in \citet{jerri1977theshannon,shannon1949communication,thompson1980leakage}.
 In case of multivariate and randomly sampled data the recent work of \citet{al-ani2012evaluation} suggests two calculation schemes estimating the Fourier transform in the general case.
 The continuous time Fourier transform estimation (similar to Eq.~(\ref{eq:QuadratureDemodulation})) takes samples with arbitrary spacing as the general approach, in contrast to the secondly proposed discrete time Fourier transform ($t_{n}=nT_{\mathrm{s}}$ and $\omega_{k}=k\omega_{0}$) estimation scheme.
 Here the data is projected onto a regular grid, which now may provide locations of missing data.
 Both schemes consider the sampling pattern $t_{n}$ and its power spectrum distribution function $p(t_{n})$.
 However, even for such sophisticated methods, the main conceptual drawbacks (see points (i) and (ii)) remain, which motivates the subsequent Lomb-Scargle method as non OMD method and its extension to multivariate data.